 There existing fewer than two live neighbors, the

-cell dies, due to loneliness.
+cell dies, due to isolation.

 There existing more than three live neighbors, the

-cell dies, due to crowding.
+cell dies, due to over-crowding.

 There existing two or three live neighbors, the